 Sandbags can redirect stormwater and debris flows away from homes and other structures if they are correctly filled, placed and maintained.
 However, sandbags will not seal out water, and residents should not rely on sandbags to save their home from major flooding, especially fast-moving hurricane storm surge flooding.
 Consider the severity of flood conditions before deciding whether sandbags would provide effective protection.

 Filling

-- Fill sandbags one-half full. - Fold the top of the sandbag down and rest the bag on its folded top.
+- Bring a partner and a shovel to the fill site. - Fill sandbags halfway. - Fold the top of the sandbag down and rest the bag on its folded top.

 Placing